Last Update June 2021 by Crystallace

-Did you know that your podcast has a great chance of becoming a successful online business?
+Did you know that your podcast has a great chance of becoming a successful business?

 Now that’s a bold statement.
 But honestly, it’s true.

-Therefore, it is ideal that you treat your podcast as a business from the start.
+So it is ideal that you treat your podcast as a legal business from the start.

 Now, I just want you to know that all the information that I will be sharing with you today is not meant to scare you.
 In fact, I’d like to take this as an opportunity to create awareness.

 The more you know, the better you will be at taking care of your business.

 Legal mistake #1: Your podcast doesn’t have an LLC Operating Agreement

 What is an LLC?

 According to Investopedia, a Limited Liability Company (LLC) is a business structure in the United States whereby the owners are not personally liable for the company’s debts or liabilities.

 Limited liability companies are hybrid entities that combine the characteristics of a corporation with those of a partnership or sole proprietorship.